VincentGurgul/transformers/3_Text_Generation/README.md

 ## 4. Empirical Results
 BLEU score:
-![BLEU score for all datasets](./Results/BLEU_score_for_all_datasets.png) Rate of Grammar Errors:
+![BLEU score for all datasets](./Results/BLEU_score_for_all_datasets.png) Grammar Error Rate:
-![Grammar Errors Rate for all datasets](./Results/Grammar_Error_Rate_for_all_datasets.png) Rate of Misspellings:
+![Grammar Errors Rate for all datasets](./Results/Grammar_Error_Rate_for_all_datasets.png) Misspellings Rate:
 ![Misspellings Rate for all datasets](./Results/Misspelling_Rate_for_all_datasets.png)

 ## 5. Discussion